-John D. Sottwald
+John D. Dottusto

-NOTICE OF 2021 VIRTUAL ANNUAL MEETING OF SHAREHOLDERS AND PROXY STATEMENT www.viewproxy.com/tredegar/2021/vm the day of the meeting.
+NOTICE OF 2021 VIRTUAL ANNUAL MEETING OF SHAREHOLDERS AND PROXY STATEMENT participate online by logging in to www.viewproxy.com/tredegar/2021/vm the day of the meeting.
 There will not be a physical meeting location.

 DATE AND TIME: Thursday, May 6, 2021, at 9:00 a.m., Eastern Daylight Time